apache/apisix/README.md

 ...
 ```

+You can try more [plugins](doc/plugins.md) follow the documentation.

 ## Benchmark
 Using Google Cloud's 4 core server, APISIX's QPS reach to 60,000 with a latency of only 500 microseconds.